KinsonDigital/VelaptorDocs/docs/api/Velaptor.GameHelpers.md

 #### Returns
 [System.Byte](https://docs.microsoft.com/en-us/dotnet/api/System.Byte 'System.Byte')
-A value that has been mapped to a range between [toStart](Velaptor.PublicExtensionMethods.md#Velaptor.PublicExtensionMethods.MapValue(thisbyte,byte,byte,byte,byte).toStart 'Velaptor.PublicExtensionMethods.MapValue(this byte, byte, byte, byte, byte).toStart') and [toStop](Velaptor.PublicExtensionMethods.md#Velaptor.PublicExtensionMethods.MapValue(thisbyte,byte,byte,byte,byte).toStop 'Velaptor.PublicExtensionMethods.MapValue(this byte, byte, byte, byte, byte).toStop').
+A value that has been mapped to a range between [toStart](Velaptor.GameHelpers.md#Velaptor.GameHelpers.MapValue(thisbyte,byte,byte,byte,byte).toStart 'Velaptor.GameHelpers.MapValue(this byte, byte, byte, byte, byte).toStart') and [toStop](Velaptor.GameHelpers.md#Velaptor.GameHelpers.MapValue(thisbyte,byte,byte,byte,byte).toStop 'Velaptor.GameHelpers.MapValue(this byte, byte, byte, byte, byte).toStop').

 #### Remarks
 Be careful when restricting the 'to' values to a value between 0 and 1.
 This will always return a value